Team-RAT/Uber_Project/README.md

 #### Reddit Sentiment

+Python code written in Jupyter Notebook.
+Scrapes the reddit pages of UK cities/towns to find comments about Uber.

 #### Cities Clustering

 A python script written in Jupyter Notebook with the purpose of grouping cities based on economic metrics (taken from data file CityStats.csv).
 The K-Means method of SciKit Learn is used to group cities into 6 groups.